Chaparro History, Family Crest & Coats of Arms

 The surname Chaparro was first found in Andalusia.

-Important Dates for the Chaparro family
+Early History of the Chaparro family

 This web page shows only a small excerpt of our Chaparro research.
 Another 37 words (3 lines of text) covering the years 1627, 1650, 1690, and 1695 are included under the topic Early Chaparro History in all our PDF Extended History products and printed products wherever possible.